ramyD/guys/README.md

 Developpers are more likely to push features people will use and enjoy.
 You can [reach me](http://github.com/ramyD) and just, you know, ask!

-This project was started as trek, not a destination.
+This project was started as a trek, not a destination.

 How to use
 ------------